ministryofjustice/cloud-platform-doc-checker/README.md

 As you can see this is a fairly futile effort and time could be spent elsewhere.
-This GitHub action checks to see if the only changes contain the words `last_review_on` and whether the PR owner is from the Cloud Platform team.
+This GitHub action checks to see if the only changes contain the words `last_review_on` and whether the PR owner is from the team defined in the env var `TEAM_NAME`.
 If the criteria is met the PR is approved automatically.

 To run this GitHub action you must create a GitHub personal access token and store it in a GitHub secret